 - Focus is on fixing the future (not assigning blame for the past)

 - Put the needs of the firm above your need to be right, to be perfect, to be safe – approach the task of improving our process with humility and candor.

-- assign roles: timekeeper, scribe, data input person, discussion leader (same as mission planner)
+- (If formal) Assign roles: timekeeper, scribe, discussion leader (same as mission planner)

-- talk in the third person - never "I" or "you" but "the lead carpenter", "the estimator"
+- Talk in the third person – never “I” or “you” but “the lead carpenter,” “the estimator,” or “the MC”

 [E] Execution vs. Objectives –

 - Were objectives SMART?
 Wise?
 Shared?